Hidnish/Milestone-Project-4-Flame/README.md

 ## Acknowledgements

 - My Mentor Antonio Rodriguez for his help and support with this project.
-- Slack community for trubleshooting and FAQ.
+- Slack community for troubleshooting and FAQ.
 - The entire Code Institute staff for this incredible journey.